 - The personal data have been unlawfully processed.

 - The personal data must be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject.

 - The personal data have been collected in relation to the offer of information society services referred to in Article 8(1) of the GDPR.

 Where the controller has made personal data public and is obliged pursuant to Article 17(1) to erase the personal data, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers processing the personal data that the data subject has requested erasure by such controllers of any links to, or copy or replication of, those personal data, as far as processing is not required.
-The Data Protection Officer of Thomas Albohm will arrange the necessary measures in individual cases.
+Thomas Albohm will arrange the necessary measures in individual cases.

 Right of restriction of processing

 Each data subject shall have the right granted by the European legislator to obtain from the controller restriction of processing where one of the following applies:

 - The accuracy of the personal data is contested by the data subject, for a period enabling the controller to verify the accuracy of the personal data.

 - The processing is unlawful and the data subject opposes the erasure of the personal data and requests instead the restriction of their use instead.

 - The controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defence of legal claims.